vb-pogribnyi/OpenCircle/Open Circle.md

 ![im_03_pred](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\05_real\im_03_pred.png)

 Overall, I'm happy with the model performance.
-I think I'm ready to leave it like it is.
+I think I'm ready to leave it as it is.

 ## Ourto

 This article does not cover many topics it may have covered.
 For example, operation of the first convolution layer.
-Or the connection between the second convolution and actual output may be described in more detail.
+Or the connection between the second convolution and the ultimate output may be described in more detail.
 A research of other architectures and their comparison may have been done.
-But this article is already too large, so I'm afraid someone else will have to cover these topics (maybe me, but later).
+But this article is already too large, so I'm afraid I'll have to leave it as it is (at least for now).

 This article was meant to give the readers better understanding of the neural network operation, a simple example of research and debugging.
 Hope it did well.